jfrog/partner-integrations/MSTeams/Platform/App/README.md

 # Contact Support

-If you need help with this MSTeams integration, please contact `partner_support@jfrog.com`.
+If you need help with this Microsoft Teams integration, please contact `partner-support@jfrog.com`.
 If you need general JFrog support, you can [reach out to us on the contact form here](https://jfrog.com/contact-us/).

 # Terms and Conditions